 S1 Business Education focuses on business ethics and the legislation which is in place within the UK to protect citizens.
 Learners will also investigate different functions within a business such as and the role of the finance and marketing departments.

-S1 Geography focuses on the geography of Scotland, looking at key locations, the natural landscape, tourism, population and comparing us to India.
+S1 Geography focuses on the geography of Scotland, looking at key locations, the natural landscape, tourism and population.
 Pupils then look at the climatic zones of the Tundra and Hot Deserts, focusing on how people and animals are adapted to these environments and how climate change is affecting them.

 S2